Martin Luther King Jr. Memorial Library: Special exhibits

 In the summer of 2023, the library showed 12 original drawings by Leonardo da Vinci from the 1400s and 1500s until August 20, 2023, in a free exhibit entitled Imagining the future – Leonardo da Vinci: In the mind of an Italian genius.

 Auditorium

 A 291-person state-of-the art auditorium on the fifth floor is used for hosting live performances, lectures, and film screenings, including performances by the National Museum of the United States Navy's band, and Wolf Trap Opera's world premiere of BORN FREE by Edward W. Hardy.

-The DC Public Library Foundation (DCPLF) received a $2.7 million donation from Jeff Bezos to support Beyond the Book, the extension of Books From Birth; one of the DC Public Library's most important and beloved literacy programs for young children.
+In 2021, the DC Public Library Foundation (DCPLF) received a $2.7 million donation from Jeff Bezos to support Beyond the Book, a library literacy program for children transitioning to elementary school.
 Bezos's donation was the largest ever received by the foundation.
-It was suggested that the auditorium be named after Bezos, but this was criticised by council members including Charles Allen and D.C.'s shadow representative to Congress Oye Owolewa.
+Library trustees voted to name the auditorium after Bezos, but this was criticised by city officials, including Councilmember Charles Allen and Shadow Representative Oye Owolewa, residents, and even library staff members.
+In response to the controversy, which included multiple letter-writing campaigns and petitions, including from two different Friends of the Library groups, Bezos himself proposed naming the auditorium after Toni Morrison, who attended Howard University in DC and had taught and mentored Bezos' ex-wife MacKenzie Scott.
+In the end, the space became simply "The Auditorium".